Bridging the Reality Gap for Pose Estimation Networks using Sensor-Based Domain Randomization: Related Work

-Similar to other methods, CosyPose \cite{labbe2020cosypose} first uses an object detector to segment the image, after which a novel pose estimation based on EfficientNet-B3 \cite{tan2019efficientnet} achieves state of the art performance.
-In addition, CosyPose can then use candidate poses from several images to find a global pose refinement.
-In DenseFusion \cite{wang2019densefusion} initial segmentations are found in 2D, and the 2D features are then integrated with PointNet \cite{qi2017pointnet} before a final PnP determines the pose.
-Our method also employs PointNet to determine features, but unlike DenseFusion our method can perform segmentation and feature prediction independently of 2D data.
+\textbf{3D methods: } In DenseFusion \cite{wang2019densefusion} initial segmentations are found in 2D, and the 2D features are then integrated with 3D features from PointNet \cite{qi2017pointnet} before a final PnP determines the pose.
+Our method also employs PointNet, but unlike DenseFusion our method can perform segmentation and keypoint voting independently of 2D data.
 More similar to our method is PointVoteNet \cite{hagelskjaer2019pointvotenet}, which uses a single PointNet network for pose estimation.
-However, unlike our method, PointVoteNet combines segmentation and feature prediction into one output and does not utilize the Edge Feature from DGCNN \cite{dgcnn}.
+However, unlike our method, PointVoteNet combines segmentation and keypoint voting into one output and does not utilize the Edge Feature from DGCNN \cite{dgcnn}.
 Additionally, PointVoteNet is only trained on real data and does not employ a 2D segmentation.
+PVN3D \cite{he2020pvn3d} is a method that combines 2D CNN and point cloud DNN into a dense feature.
+Similar to our approach, keypoints are used for pose estimation.
+As opposed to our method, which votes for a single keypoint per point, each point votes for the position of nine keypoints.
+The method performs very well on the LM dataset, but does not generalize to the more challenging LMO dataset.